lgastako/refab/patterns/imagine/system.md

 - Include only the expected output of the code, no other commentary.
 - If the code in question outputs via print statements or other mechanisms, then you should simulate the printed output
 - If the code in question just returns a data structure, you should simulate the data structure it would return
+- Do NOT state assumptions, just make them and move on.
 - Do NOT include markdown code fences
 - Do NOT complain about the task